Senior Gear Editor

 Another favorite feature was the snow gaiters, which include protected openings that let you buckle a ski boot powerstrap over the gaiter for faster adjustments, but don’t let snow in while doing so.
 A few other bibs on this list also have this feature, like the OR Skytours.

-On the breathability side of things, these bibs were solid but not a standout among competitors like the OR Skytours, where breathability is the top priority.
+On the breathability side of things, these bibs were solid but not a standout among competitors like the OR Skytours, or the Mountain Hardwear High Exposure, where breathability is the top priority.
 The heavier-duty fabric made for a bit warmer of an experience on the uphill, and while the low-cut bib did keep the upper body cooler than full-cut bibs, the side zips for ventilation were average at best.
-But to be fair, it’s hard to have durable materials, light weight, and breathability at the same time.
+But to be fair, it’s hard to have durable materials, low weight, and breathability at the same time.
 You’re going to have to sacrifice somewhere.

 Weight: 847g